 The labor force participation rate of U.S. women between the ages of 25 and 64 stopped growing in the year 2000, according to the OECD, and in 2020 was back down to 1993 levels.
 The coronavirus pandemic seems to have left a significant dent in U.S. female labor force representation in 2020.
 The same dip is visible in Japan, South Korea and also in male labor force participation in the OECD overall.

 By comparison, many other industrialized countries experienced significant increases in the female participation rate over the years and skipped the Covid lull, for example France, Germany or the UK, which achieved female labor participation rates between 75 and 80 percent most recently.

 Some economists believe that the fractured state of parental leave in the United States is one of the factors contributing to the plateau in women’s labor force participation during their prime working years.
 Another reason for the low labor force participation could be related to the ripple effects of the Great Recession.
-Many workers did not reenter the labor force after the Great Recession because of stalled wages.
+Many workers did not reenter the labor force after the 2008 financial crisis because of stalled wages.

-While South Koreas’s women worker participation rate shot up by more than 12 percentage points in 30 years, it still stands at only 65 percent.
+While South Korea’s female labor participation rate increased by around 12 percentage points in 30 years, it still stands at only 64 percent.
 As the chart shows, Japan achieved the steepest climb.
 After sub-par participation persisted until the 2010s, Japan achieved a rate increase of 10 percentage points just in the past 10 years and now boasts a rate similar to that of France.